 Biopic of Susan Cabot, a B-movie star known for her roles in Roger Corman movies and dating a king.
 Her career suffered due to her short stature and her frustration with her son's medical condition - dwarfism - led to tragedy.

 Between world wars, the Whittaker's estate is sinking; only the iron will of Mrs. Whittaker staves off bankruptcy while she awaits her son John's return from the continent.
 To her dismay, he brings a bride: an American widow who races cars.
 The bride, Larita, thinks she and John will visit and then go to London, where he'll work and she'll race.
 But John is to the manor born, and mother is nothing if not a master at plans and manipulation.
 Soon it's all-out war between mother and bride, with John's father, a burnt out veteran of the Great War, in the bride's corner ineffectually.
 Mother has a plan to join with the neighboring estate; only Larita is in her way.
 Can't we all get along?Written by

-Licensed courtesy of Universal Music Publishing Ltd.
+Licensed courtesy of Warner Chappell Music Ltd.

 24 of 30 people found this review helpful.